Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 The downside is that the Subscriber will have resources busy in performing its own VACUUM operations.
 Something definitely to keep in mind.

-I think that pglogical is a great invention, a bit more complicate to setup and maintain but depends on your scenario it can solve problems that are unsolvable susing streaming replication.
+I think that pglogical is a great invention, a bit more complicate to setup and maintain but depends on your scenario it can solve problems that are unsolvable using streaming replication.
 Also the project can probably mature in the future and bring us more features and functions for easier maintenance.

 Streaming replication on the other end is dead easy to configure, mature and very robust as solution.